Photo by stu_spivack

 Anago – Salt water eel (Conger Eel) Anago is served boiled and then grilled.
 It is lighter than unagi (fresh water eel).

-Ankimo – Monkfish liver, served cold after being steamed or poached in sake.
+Ankimo – Monkfish liver, served cold.

 Anko – Monkfish.